This country-specific Q&A provides an overview of Shipping laws and regulations applicable in China.

 Are sister ship or associated ship arrests possible?

 A claimant can arrest a sister ship or an associated ship if the owner, demise charterer, time charterer, or voyage charterer of the ship directly involved is liable in personam for the maritime claim, and such owner, demise charterer, time charterer, or voyage charterer is the owner of the sister ship or associated ship at the time of the arrest.

 Does the arresting party need to put up counter-security as the price of an arrest?
 In what circumstances will the arrestor be liable for damages if the arrest is set aside?

-(b) The owner of the arrested ship is not liable for the maritime claim and the Arrestor is not acting in good faith at the time of arrest; or
+The party against whom the claimant claim is not liable for the maritime claim and the claimant is not acting in good faith at the time of arrest; or

-(c) The security demand by the maritime claimant is unreasonably high.
+The security demanded by the claimant is unreasonably high.

 How can an owner secure the release of the vessel?
 For example, is a Club LOU acceptable security for the claim?

 For purposes of ship release, an owner shall provide the security in amount and form as mutually agreed with the claimants, or if an agreement cannot be reached, in amount and form decided by the court.
 In some circumstances, the parties can agree on a Club LOU as an acceptable security for the claim.
 But if an agreement cannot be reached, the court always requests for security provided by Chinese financial institutions such as a bank or insurance company.